 LearnCube provides unlimited concurrency.
 You can run as many concurrent classes as you like.

 Is LearnCube's Virtual Classroom API scaleable?

-We are already working with some of the largest online language schools on the planet.
-We have a robust, scaleable infrastructure to serve even the largest enterprise customers.
+We are already working with some of the largest online language and tutoring schools on the planet and have delivered well over 400 million minutes of live online education.
+We have a robust, scalable infrastructure to serve even the largest enterprise customers.